 Take your phone calls with you wherever you go with the mobile functionality that VoIP routing provides

 VoIP gateways subject your phone system to the downsides of VoIP, such as internet dependencies and power outages

 The best alternative to a VoIP gateway would be to completely overhaul your legacy infrastructure with a VoIP system.
 It may cost a hefty upfront premium, but the monthly landline expense you’ll be cutting (plus the added VoIP-enabled functionality) will save you money in the long run.

 Frequently Asked Questions (FAQs)

-Will a VoIP gateway provide me with a Caller ID?
+Will a VoIP gateway still provide me with a caller ID?

-Can I use my business phone on my desktop?
+Can I use my cell phone on the business’ phone network?

 Yes.
 If your VoIP provider has a softphone app, you can make and receive calls on your mobile device over your traditional or cloud-hosted PBX system.

 Can a VoIP gateway revert calls to the PSTN if the internet crashes or the power goes out?